PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Dimsbury reached into his pocket and produced a whistle.
 When he put it to his lips and blew it produced a slightly lower note than the whistle Boltac had used on the coins.
 He sounded the note three times, and then waited.

-Boltac heard them before he saw them.
-The commotion from down the street, he heard voices saying something that sounded like, "Hork, Hork, Hork, Hork!"
+Boltac heard them coming before he saw them.
+It sounded like a crowd of people saying something like, "Hork, Hork, Hork, Hork!"
 From the darkness, they rode into view on wolves.
 The largest wolves Boltac had ever seen.
 The animals were barely tame.
 As they advanced they snarled and snapped at at each other and their riders.

 Whistles, thought Boltac, I knew they did it with whistles!